Car Insurance After a Total Loss: Payouts, Timeline & Next Steps

 • You're free to finance a replacement

 Gap insurance is typically unnecessary once your loan balance drops below the car's ACV — usually after two or more years of payments.
-Review our full gap insurance guide to understand costs and when to cancel.
 You might also consider new car replacement insurance as an alternative that pays for a brand-new vehicle instead of a depreciated ACV.

 Will Your Insurance Rates Go Up After a Total Loss?